gregtatum/indie-web/docs/common/file-stores.md

 ## Dropbox

-Connecting Dropbox lets you access files across devices.
-You can work offline and sync changes when you reconnect.
+[/dropbox](Connecting Dropbox) lets you access files across devices.
+Your files will be sandbox to the Dropbox/Apps folder, so that the rest of your files remain private.

 ## Server store

-If configured, a server-backed store can keep files in a shared location.
+If configured, a [server-backed store](/add-file-storage) can keep files in a shared location, for instance on your same computer, or on an external storage such as a NAS (Network Attached Storage).
+The server only has access the folder where you mount it.
+You can mount multiple folders.